 What is MCP?

 Model Context Protocol is an open standard that gives AI assistants a live connection to external tools and data.
 Think of it like a USB port for AI — instead of pasting data into a chat window, your AI client connects directly to Alvys and can search, read, and (where permitted) act on your operational data in real time.
+The Alvys MCP server sits in front of the Alvys Public API.
+It adds the safety properties an AI tool surface requires:- Authentication — every request carries an Auth0 bearer token; unauthenticated calls are rejected.

 - Tenant isolation — your company is resolved from the token itself, never from agent input.